-At the end of the day, the attitude and mental state of your employees set the tone for your entire practice.
-Patients can sense when something is “off” at a practice or when there are tension and discontent in the air.
+At the end of the day, your employees’ attitude and mental state set the tone for your entire practice.
+Patients can sense when something is “off” at practice or tension and discontent in the air.
 And most of them will want to steer way clear of the negativity.

 Your employees form the state-of-the-art components in your medical practice machine.
 Keeping them well-oiled, happy, and motivated will enable you to achieve both your short and long-term goals.
 When you care about, recognize, reward, and appreciate, there is almost nothing your employees won’t do for you or your patients.
 Your staff will become a patient care force to be reckoned with!

 Have you tried any of these morale enhancers at your practice?
 I’d love to hear what has worked for you.